holochain-apps/kangaroo-tauri/README.md

 5. Add your unpacked `ui.zip` to `./pouch/ui`

-6. Search the repository for `replace-me` and replace it with your project's name or follow the instructions in the comments if provided. **Note:** The `productName` in `src-tauri/tauri.conf.json` must not contain any dots.
+6. Search the repository for `replace-me` and replace it with your project's name or follow the instructions in the comments if provided. **Note:** The `productName` in `src-tauri/tauri.conf.json` must not contain any dots or parentheses (and likely other special characters).

 7. Add your app's icon: If you have an icon for your app, make sure to have it as a 1024x1024 pixel `.png` format and run `npm run tauri icon [path-to-your-1024x1024-png]` (https://tauri.app/v1/guides/features/icons).
 This will generate all the necessary icons and store it in `src-tauri/icons`